Academy of Creative and Performing Arts (ACPA)

 ACPA is a research institute of the Faculty of Humanities at Leiden University and embodies the collaboration between Leiden University and the University of the Arts The Hague (the Royal Conservatoire and the Royal Academy of Art).
 In addition to research in and through the arts, ACPA offers academic education for art students in The Hague and art education for students at Leiden University.
 Furthermore, the institute organizes cultural events where art and academia meet.

 ACPA is located in the center of Leiden and is led by an academic director and a institute manager .
 At ACPA there are three professors, three university lecturers, additional external supervisors for PhD candidates, teachers and office staff members.
-ACPA has three emeriti professors.
+ACPA has four emeriti professors.
 There are two honorary doctorates, awarded in 2005 and 2015.

 Doctorate in the arts